learn-thrive-group

 • If you are not auditioning on-campus, a recorded audition is required for Performer track.
 Please submit a well-prepared performance or presentation consisting of 2 to 3 selections of live or digital music depending on your area.
 Be sure to demonstrate your instrument/voice.
 The selections may be original works or selections from popular music repertoire.
 You may also provide a recorded sample of your creative popular music work.

 • Non-performer track applicants: You should submit a portfolio with digital audio sound recordings of 2 to 3 selections.
 Your selections may be original works or selections from popular music repertoire.
+You are also welcome to showcase your ability to sing or play instruments.
 This portfolio is due with your music application on Jan 5.

 What to prepare for your audition/interview: